-Please note that Indigenous attendees are prioritized for this special screening.
+Please note that Indigenous attendees are prioritized for this special screening, and tickets are complimentary.
 There are a limited number of general admission tickets available.

 A Cree Approach follows Tristin Greyeyes on a deeply personal journey to understand why Cree was not her first language, unraveling the story of her late grandmother, Freda Ahenakew.
 Freda, a single mother of 12 and high school dropout, witnessed a generational divide in her family — half of her children learned Cree as their first language, while the rest grew up without it.
 Despite these challenges, Freda became a renowned Indigenous scholar, linguist, and advocate for the Cree language, notably creating the Cree Standard Roman Orthography, a writing system that revitalized language learning for future generations.